-- an increased risk of bleeding, such as: - bleeding disorders, including conditions resulting in reduced platelet activity; - very high blood pressure, not controlled by medical treatment; - you are older than 75 years; - you weigh 60 kg or less; - a severe kidney disease or if you are on dialysis; - a liver problem or a history of liver problems; - this medicine will be used with caution in patients with signs of altered liver function. - had a tube (catheter) or an injection into your spinal column (for anaesthesia or pain reduction), your doctor will tell you to take this medicine 5 hours or more after catheter removal; - if you have a prosthetic heart valve; - if your doctor determines that your blood pressure is unstable or another treatment or surgical procedure to remove the blood clot from your lungs is planned.
+- an increased risk of bleeding, such as: - bleeding disorders, including conditions resulting in reduced platelet activity; - very high blood pressure, not controlled by medical treatment; - you are older than 75 years; - you weigh 60 kg or less; - a severe kidney disease or if you are on dialysis; - a liver problem or a history of liver problems; - This medicine will be used with caution in patients with signs of altered liver function. - if you have a prosthetic heart valve; - if your doctor determines that your blood pressure is unstable or another treatment or surgical procedure to remove the blood clot from your lungs is planned.